nmferraro5/correlation_outliers/README.md

 ## Generate outlier statistics
 * Requires path to data file, prefix for output, selected imputation method (valid = KNN, EM, MEAN, PMD, SOFT), minimum number of measurements needed per sample, number of cores (default = 1), and nominal outlier p-value threshold
-* Data file should be gzipped file in the format Gene, Tissue/Data type, Samp1, Samp2, ...
 * Either set parameters from above results, or however you prefer, and set here
 * Optional parameter settings for chosen method (defaults chosen from GTEx use case):
 	*	EM - max iterations (EM.MAX.IT, default = 2) and tolerance (EM.TOL, default = 1e-6)